 Images that convey meaningful information must have alternative text that describes them in the body of your post, in a caption, or as "hidden" ALT text on the image.

-Instagram and Facebook supply auto-generated ALT text for images using object-recognition technology.
-Often, the automatic captions are not accurate and should be edited.
+Many social media platforms supply auto-generated ALT text for images using object-recognition technology.
+Automatic captions often are inaccurate and should always be edited.

 See more about writing effective ALT text.

 At ASU, all online videos must be captioned.
 Video captions are vital for many people, including those who are deaf or hard of hearing.